oracle-livelabs/oci-core/oci-ignite-workshop/iam/identity-access-management-identity-domain.md

    ![Reset password](images/id-domains-resetpw.png)

-1. Now, let’s create a security policy that gives your group permissions in your assigned compartment.
-For example, create a policy that gives permission to members of group **Sandbox-admin** in compartment **Sandbox**:
+1. Now, let’s create a security policy that gives your group permissions in your assigned compartment and another one that allows users to use the CloudShell tool.

    a) Click the **Navigation Menu** in the upper left.
 Navigate to **Identity & Security** and select **Policies**.